 One look at the Harrier, and you will be convinced that it looks very identical to the concept.
 At the front, it boasts of a gloss-black 'Humanity Line' grille, flanked by slender LED DRLs and indicators.
 Below them sit the main Xenon projector headlamps that look large.
 It gets a wide, toned bonnet.
 Along the sides, there are huge, flared wheel arches that house 17-inch alloy wheels.
+The 17-inch alloys, although, look puny in accordance to the Tata Harrier price and girth.
 There is even a subtle character line that emerges from the front door and intersects the tail lights.
 The Harrier, like most SUVs today, also has the floating roof effect with a brushed-metal panel that gets 'Harrier' embossed on it.
 At the rear, the stylish part-LED tail lamps are connected to a gloss-black strip running across the middle of the tailgate, and that narrow rear windscreen is spot-on.
 It also gets 'Harrier' badging below the number plate holder.
 Other details include a faux skid plate and exhaust tips.

 Engine Specifications & Performance

 The Tata Harrier is powered by a Fiat-sourced 2.0-litre Multi-jet ll engine (a.k.a Kyrotec) that produces 138bhp and 350Nm of torque.
 Power is sent to the front wheels, via a 6-speed manual transmission.
 There is a fair amount of clatter from the diesel engine on starting the car, and even when on the move.
+The refinement levels, for the Tata Harrier on-road price and segment, could have been better.
 The gears and clutch are pretty light in action, and the Harrier is quite responsive as well.
 It gets three drive modes: Eco, City and Sport.
 Eco and City modes are best suited for mileage driving.
 In Sport mode, performance is brisk, and it loves doing three-digit speeds on highways, albeit at a slightly relaxed pace.
 At high speeds, it feels stable and planted, and ride quality is very impressive – almost every pothole and bump is dealt with comfortably.
-The steering, at low speeds, is weighty because it's a hydraulic unit, but it also instills a certain amount of confidence at higher speeds.
+The steering, at low speeds, is weighty because it's a hydraulic unit, but it also instils a certain amount of confidence at higher speeds.
 And the Terrain Response System ensures that, in case of a low-traction incident, things are taken care of.

 The Tata Harrier's ARAI-certified fuel efficiency figures are rated at 17.0kmpl for the diesel model.